Lexus NX Review 2025: Price, specs & boot space

 High-spec models come with Lexus Link Pro, a huge 14-inch HD touchscreen navigation system.
 If you prefer a TomTom stuck on the dash and a CD player providing your tunes, you'll hate it, but it's actually one of the more intuitive systems we've used.
 It's quick, too, while you can shout 'hey Lexus' at it when it would be too distracting to scroll through menus on the move.

 Apple CarPlay and Android Auto are standard which means you can mirror apps from your phone onto the car's in-built display.
-On lower-spec Lexus NX models, you'll find a smaller (but not actually that small) 9.8-inch display which we're yet to sample.
+On lower-spec Lexus NX models, you'll find a smaller (but not actually that small) 9.8-inch display, or you can add the Lexus Link Pro pack as an option and have the larger infotainment screen.

 The Lexus NX is slightly bigger than its predecessor at 4660mm long, 1865mm wide (with the mirrors folded) and 1670mm tall, so, unsurprisingly, it's a bit more spacious inside.